-

 Conclusion

 Hitachi’s GenAI Platform of Platforms is guiding production-ready implementations of responsible, reliable, and reusable GenAI in multiple Business Units and Group Companies.
 But this solution isn’t unique to Hitachi—GlobalLogic is offering it to other clients as they work to unleash the full potential of AI and GenAI within their organizations.
 We have been building AI systems for more than a decade and using GenAI technology for over three years.
-We offer data expertise across embedded systems, on-prem systems (with the help of NVIDIA-based solutions, such as Hitachi iQ), and in the cloud with our hyperscaler partners.
-With our breadth of experience and expertise, GlobalLogic is the right partner for large-scale implementations that span everything from niche use cases to ambitious and transformative AI enterprise projects.

-Learn more at GlobalLogic.com/Generative-AI.
+Learn more about our enterprise-grade GenAI solutions at GlobalLogic.com/Generative-AI.

 Top Insights